Vuralia: Taxonomy

-The genus is named in honour of distinguished Turkish botanist Prof. Dr. Mecit Vural of Gazi University by Uysal and Ertuğrul, Vuralia being a Latinised form of his surname.
+The genus is named in honour of Turkish botanist Mecit Vural of Gazi University by Uysal and Ertuğrul, Vuralia being a Latinised form of his surname.

 Affiliation within Fabaceae

-The genus Vuralia is most closely related to the Asian species of the genus Thermopsis and the Old World genera Anagyris and Piptanthus : less so to the American species of Thermopsis which are closer to Baptisia (the genus Thermopsis is polyphyletic and merits splitting into separate Old and New World genera).
+The genus Vuralia is most closely related to the Asian species of the genus Thermopsis and the Old World genera Anagyris and Piptanthus: less so to the American species of Thermopsis which are closer to Baptisia (the genus Thermopsis is polyphyletic and merits splitting into separate Old and New World genera).